jupyterlab/jupyterlab/docs/source/user/extensions.rst

 JupyterLab Build Process
 ^^^^^^^^^^^^^^^^^^^^^^^^

 To rebuild the app directory, run ``jupyter lab build``.
-By default the ``jupyter labextension install`` command builds the application, so you typically do not need to call ``build`` directly.
+By default, the ``jupyter labextension install`` command builds the application, so you typically do not need to call ``build`` directly.